 Disability is no barrier to feeling the sand between your toes or the tranquillity of England’s gardens and stately homes.
 Seaside resorts from Great Yarmouth in Norfolk to Boscombe in Bournemouth offer free beach wheelchairs, while many National Trust properties have excellent access facilities – particularly the beautiful gardens at Stourhead in Wiltshire and the atmospheric Anglesey Abbey in Cambridge.

 Activity breaks are another great option, and again there are plenty of facilities for disabled travellers.
 Wheels for All offers adapted cycles at many centres including Cumbria, Sheffield and Northumberland, while fishermen can spend a lazy day on the water courtesy of Wheelyboats, which offer independent boating for wheelchair users at locations from Redruth to Ripon.
 For families, the spectacular aquarium at The Deep in Hull is ideal for those with sensory needs; particularly on a ‘Quiet day’ when lighting and sound levels are adjusted, BSL-signed presentations are available through the day and there are multi-sensory and interactive experiences.

-Every accommodation and attraction that has been assessed by VisitEngland has an Access Statement, designed to give disabled travellers thorough information on where they are planning to visit.
-So if you want to know anything from how many steps lead up to the hotel’s front door to the frequency of the local bus service, ask to see the access statement before you travel.
+Know before you go Many places to stay and visit, including accommodation and attractions that have been assessed by VisitEngland, have an Accessibility Guide (or an Access Statement).
+Guides are designed to give disabled travellers thorough information on where they are planning to visit.
+So if you want to know anything from how many steps lead up to the hotel’s front door to the location of the nearest bus stop, look out for Accessibility Guides before you travel.

-VisitEngland Access for All Award winners brochure
+VisitEngland Inclusive Tourism Award winners brochure

 Euan’s Guide features disabled access reviews written by disabled people and their families, friends and carers.
 Search for places with great disabled access and submit your own reviews of places that you have visited.